Sanat21/Banner-2.0/README.md

-# MySQL + Flask Boilerplate Project

-This repo contains a boilerplate setup for spinning up 2 docker containers:
-1. A MySQL 8 container for obvious reasons
-1. A Python Flask container to implement a REST API
+## Banner 2.0
+1. Banner 2.0 is a platform for students, professors, and advisors that combines course registration and transcript viewing.
+1. Link to the video is https://drive.google.com/file/d/1vDjbuMqai9PV2ad3UJRoFSSqupz_DG3g/view?usp=share_link

-## How to setup and start the containers
+## How to start the program
 **Important** - you need Docker Desktop installed

 1. Clone this repository.